terravion/terravion-examples/docs/PIN_NOTES.md

 1. You already went through our [Get Started](GET_STARTED.md) doc.
 2. That you know what's the block_id that you want to insert a note for (same doc).

+## Note

+The pin note identifier is called Feature ID.

 ### ENDPOINTS & OPTIONS

 #### `GET /features/getAllPins` => Get all your existing Pins